 The role of a LAUNCH Leader is an academic internship for the fall term.
 In addition to facilitating your weekly LAUNCH sessions, LAUNCH Leaders are enrolled in EDS377, in which you learn more about student transition, and the importance of student support.
 This fun interactive course gives you 0.5 credits towards a HUM or SSc distribution credit and allows you to gain a true understanding of students, and their transition into university.

-For anyone interested in learning more, the Centre for Student Engagement is hosting a virtual LAUNCH Internship Information Session on March 8, 2023 from 2:00 – 3:00 PM.
-Please register here!
+The Centre for Student Engagement hosted a virtual LAUNCH Internship Information Session on March 8, 2023 from 2:00 – 3:00 PM.

 Research Opportunity Programs (ROPs)